mcabbott/InTheRed.jl/README.md

 ## Elsewhere

-The package [OhMyREPL.jl](https://github.com/KristofferC/OhMyREPL.jl) changes the text you type at the prompt, instead of what is printed.
+* [OhMyREPL.jl](https://github.com/KristofferC/OhMyREPL.jl) changes the text you type at the prompt, instead of what is printed.

+* [UnicodePlots](https://github.com/JuliaPlots/UnicodePlots.jl) allows much more complicated plotting as text.